 The shorter your survey is, the more likely you are to be able to attract responses.
 On top of that research has shown that longer surveys result in less time being spent on each question, which can lead to less accurate responses.

-It may surprise you to know this, but letting people know how long it takes to fill out your survey can actually help to encourage more responses.
+It may surprise you to know this, but letting people know how long it takes to fill out your quality survey can actually help to encourage more responses.
 It doesn’t have to be an exact figure, and for example, you could just say that the average time it takes is 10 minutes.

 If possible you should also try to provide a progress indicator so that people can see how much of the survey is left.
 That will help reduce the number of people that drop off midway through the survey.